HL7/fhir-us-ndh/input/pagecontent/index.md

 ### Introduction

-><span style="color:red">**Alert:**
-FAST is in the process of combining the three National Directory IGs into a single IG (National Directory for Healthcare Providers and Services -- NDH) based on feedback from the community.
-This is the combined IG.
-The content of the combined IG is updated regularly.
-A branch of this combined IG may contain newer content which are under discussion and review.
-You could find it at **http://build.fhir.org/ig/HL7/fhir-us-ndh/branches/ming1/index.html**.</span>

----

 The National Directory of Healthcare Providers & Services (NDH) Implementation Guide  is based on [FHIR Version 4.0.1](http://hl7.org/fhir/R4/index.html).
 It was developed in cooperation with the [Office of the National Coordinator for Health Information Technology (ONC)](http://www.healthit.gov/newsroom/about-onc) and [Federal Health Architecture (FHA)](https://www.healthit.gov/policy-researchers-implementers/federal-health-architecture-fha) with guidance from HL7 International, the Patient Administration Workgroup, and the HL7 US Realm Steering Committee.

 It describes the architectural considerations for attesting to, validating, and exchanging data from a central source of validated provider data, as well as a RESTful FHIR API for accessing data from the National Directory of Healthcare Provider&Services.